eyasir329/CP_Archive/16_graph_theory/README.md

 - Union by size (always increasing, so we have to maintain size array)

           This is as same as the Union by rank method except this method uses the size to compare the components while connecting.
 That is why we need a ‘size’ array of size N(no. of nodes) instead of a rank array.
 The size array will be storing the size for each particular node i.e. size[i] will be the size of the component starting from node i.

           Typically, the size of a node refers to the number of nodes that are connected to it.

-- Code Template of DSU
+- DSU code

   ```cpp
   // code for DSU